caketaster/Portfolio-Project-1---still-life/README.md

  To develop my own HTML and CSS skills whilst creating a viable website.

 # User Stories
+As a site user I want to:
+- explore the gallery and see what photos are available
+- get an idea of the style of the photographer if thinking of a collaboration or commission
+- find social media links to explore more of the admin's work in photography

+## Site User Stories
 I sent the site to be tested by a few photography friends.
 Their feedback is below, and what I did (if anything) with the feedback:

 >  I think the fonts are ok, there is some issues with the kerning between f and e of ‘life’, not sure if you can do anything about it.
 Is there a reason why you chose all lower case?
 In the contact form, where you fill the fields in the text is difficult to read (grey on maroon).
 Top menu is working fine, but I can’t do anything with the left hand ‘film photography’ ‘art prints’ and contact….’, is this intentional?